futureversecom/trn-examples/examples/substrate/use-nft/README.md

 - `maxIssuance` - Maximum number of tokens allowed in collection
 - `tokenOwner` - The token owner, defaults to the caller
 - `metadataScheme` - The off-chain metadata referencing scheme for tokens in this
-- `royaltiesSchedule` - Defacto royalties plan for secondary sales, this will
+- `royaltiesSchedule` - Defacto royalties plan for secondary sales, this will apply to all tokens in the collection by default

 ```
 api.tx.nft.createCollection(